fluxninja/aperture/docs/content/use-cases/service-protection/service-protection.md

 ## Overview

-Service Protection is a strategy implemented by Aperture that leverages closed-loop feedback of service health telemetry to dynamically adjust the rate of requests processed by a service.
-This adjustment is managed by Aperture Agents, which provide a virtual request queue at the service's entry point.
+Service protection is a strategy implemented by Aperture that leverages closed-loop feedback of service health telemetry to dynamically adjust the rate of requests processed by a service.
+This adjustment is managed by Aperture agents, which provide a virtual request queue at the service's entry point.

 The queue adjusts the rate of requests in real-time based on the service's health, effectively mitigating potential service disruptions and maintaining